berakpaijo/Raylib-Tetris-pp/README.md

 The current state is only available on [Linux](https://github.com/torvalds/linux)

 ## Raylib
-Before compiling, you need to install [Raylib](https://github.com/raysan5/raylib) since it was the main library that I use to make this game.
+Before compiling, you need to install [Raylib](https://github.com/raysan5/raylib) since it was the main library that I used to make this game.

 A full installation guide is available [here](https://github.com/raysan5/raylib?tab=readme-ov-file#),